-Strokes are the fourth leading cause of death in men, yet most guys can't name one stroke symptom.
+Strokes are the fifth leading cause of death in men (and the third most common cause of death in women), yet most guys can't name one stroke symptom.
 Here's how to recognize and prevent them.

 Why Should I Care About Strokes?

 If you're like most middle-aged guys, you probably don't spend much time worrying about having a stroke.
 After all, strokes are a risk we associate with later in life -- something to fret about after we retire and are fitted with our first pair of dentures.

 But maybe we should be a little more concerned.
-Strokes are, after all, the fourth most common cause of death in men -- behind heart disease, cancer, and accidents.
+Strokes are, after all, the fifth most common cause of death in men -- behind heart disease, cancer, and accidents.
 They are indeed more likely in men over age 65, but they can happen at any age.
 Strokes are also more likely to be fatal and strike earlier in men than in women.

 The consequences of a stroke can be devastating.
 Not only can a stroke kill you, but nonfatal strokes can leave you severely debilitated, paralyzed, or unable to communicate.

 However, the news isn't all bleak.
 According to the National Stroke Foundation, 80% of all strokes are preventable.
 So it's time to improve your odds.
 If you're at risk, you need to learn the signs of stroke and make some changes in your lifestyle.